owid/owid-grapher/README.md

 ## Architecture notes

 Since this project is used in production and undergoing active development, the dependencies and code style are still in a state of flux.
 We eventually aim to fully migrate away from [nvd3](http://nvd3.org/) and [Backbone](http://backbonejs.org/) in favor of the more modern/faster [Preact](https://github.com/developit/preact) and [Mobx](https://github.com/mobxjs/mobx).
-New code should be written in [ES6](https://github.com/lukehoban/es6features) with [Flow](https://flowtype.org/) type annotation.
+New code should be written in [TypeScript](https://www.typescriptlang.org/).
 We would also like to eventually replace the PHP backend with something more minimal (most of the code in this is frontend stuff).

 ## About